 Hi, this is Jim, thank you very much for the question - I will do my best to resolve this for you today.

+You may find they just pay you after receiving the letter before action – hopefully they will want to avoid litigation.
 I hope this helps - please feel free to ask me anything else.

 Have a good day,